 When you lease something, such as a vehicle, that loses value, or depreciates, as you own it, your total lease payments need to at least cover that depreciation.
 Otherwise, the person issuing you the lease would lose money.

 Consider leasing a new $20,000 car for three years, and assume that at the end of the lease, the now-used car will be worth $10,000.
 When you return the car, if you haven't paid at least $10,000 in total lease payments, the leasing company will have effectively lost money on the deal.

 Of course, you'll be unlikely to find anyone who will give you a lease at break-even rates.
 Just as when you take out a loan the bank expects to make money from interest, when you lease a car or anything else, the company issuing the lease wants to make a profit from your payments.

-Money Factors and Interest Rates
+Loans and Interest Rates

 When you take out a loan to buy a car or a house or you put a purchase on a credit card and don't pay it off immediately, you'll almost always have to pay some interest.
 That interest is how the lender makes money, and it's usually expressed in terms of an annual percentage rate, which includes both monthly interest payments and any upfront fees for the loan.

 If you're deciding between two loan options, you can usually compare the APR numbers to see who's giving you a better deal.
 But if you're deciding whether to borrow money or take out a lease, you often won't get APR numbers for the lease, so it can be harder to decide which transaction is better for you.